BRECON JAZZ FESTIVAL – FESTIVAL TEAM 2017

 Many meetings and sub-meetings later and with the festival Weekend now behind us, the ‘task and finish’ of our stepping in and stepping up is accomplished.
 No doubt the Brecon Jazz Working Group which we participated in, and set up this ‘crisis’ year, will in due course be disbanded as new discussions about the future take place.
 A Report into BJ2016 and future options commissioned by Brecon Town Council earlier this year has now been received and new discussions will ensue.
 For the jazz club, we continue to plan and promote jazz in Brecon year round, to innovate, satisfy audiences, and extend the field of what we do within our resources.
 One way we do this is by working co-operatively with other groups and promoters whose mission is to support and develop ‘jazz’.
 While we actively enjoy and attend many other musical and arts genres, it is important that a specific support for ‘jazz’ locally is kept in the town: who else but jazz club organisers, members, Friends of BJ, local musicians and people who appreciate ‘jazz’ will help sustain and look after ‘jazz’ here in Brecon now or into the future?

 So despite all the work and efforts outlined above, our prime responsibility is to organize and run a very high quality, popular and successful Jazz Club in the town of Brecon, which should also have a Festival.
-We will shortly be announcing the monthly lineups and programme for 2017.
+We will be announcing our monthly lineups and programme for 2017/18.

 Coordinators: Brecon Jazz Club – contributors to Brecon Jazz Festival since 2012